MaximVechkanov/SerialToNetDotnet/README.md

 ## TODO list
 1. Linux build
+2. Stability
+    - Handle all errors from network and serial
+    - Recover tcp servers and serial ports from erroneous states
-2. Add configurable network protocol to use (RAW is the next one)
+4. Add configurable network protocol to use (RAW is the next one)
-3. Use async/await instead of callbacks
+5. Use async/await instead of callbacks
-4. Open serial port only on demand.
+6. Open serial port only on demand.
 Close it after last client is disconnected.
 Make it configurable per port (?)
-5.
+7.

 ## Acknowledgements
 Inspired by ser2net.
 I did not find how to compile it for Windows and it does not have multiple clients support